YaelHassid/devops-flask/README.md

 - Update your Flask application to use the new S3 bucket name and image file name.

 ### 2. Auto Scaling Group
-- Create a launch template with this user data:\n
+- Create a launch template with this user data:<br />
   """#!/bin/bash
   sudo yum update -y
   sudo yum install git -y